We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 How to apply

-The application is open all year but your completed application must be received by the University no later than two weeks before your period abroad is due to start.
+The application is open all year but your completed application must be received by the University no later than three weeks before your period abroad is due to start.
 However, please submit your application as soon as possible.

 You can apply for an Erasmus+ traineeship grant as soon as you have organised a full-time internship with an approved organisation or company in an approved country.